-Vitamin B12 – Vitamin B12 is required for proper development and function of the brain, nerves and blood cells.
+Vitamin B12 – Vitamin B12 is required for proper development and function of the brain, nerves, and blood cells.
 Vitamin B12 helps prevent fatigue and can balance mood disorders.

-Magnesium – Magnesium is crucial for energy production, muscle contraction and nerve transmission.
+Magnesium – Magnesium is crucial for energy production, muscle contraction, and nerve transmission.
 Magnesium helps reduce migraines, fights depression, aids in heart health, and reduces the risk developing type 2 diabetes.
-It can also relieve symptoms associated with pms.
+It can also relieve symptoms associated with PMS.

 Calcium – Calcium is necessary for building and maintaining strong bones and nails.
-Calcium also plays an important role in heart, muscle and nerve functions.
+Calcium also plays an important role in heart, muscle, and nerve functions.

-It is extremely important for women to make sure they are eating adequate amounts of healthy foods, getting plenty or exercise and are taking their vitamins on a daily basis in order to prevent a vitamin deficiency and reduce the risk of developing serious health conditions.
+It is extremely important for women to make sure they are eating adequate amounts of healthy foods, getting plenty of exercise and are taking their vitamins on a daily basis in order to prevent a vitamin deficiency and reduce the risk of developing serious health conditions.

-Remember to take care of your body it is the only place you have to live.
+Remember to take care of your body.
+It is the only place you have to live.